-The Group is exposed to fair value interest rate risk in relation to amounts due from associates and joint ventures and fixed-rate bank and other borrowings.
-The Group is also exposed to cash flow interest rate primarily in relation to amount due from an associate, variable-rate bank and other borrowings.
-The Group's cash flow interest rate is mainly concentrated on the fluctuation of London Interbank Offered Rate ("LIBOR") and People's Bank of China ("PBOC") prescribed interest rate arising from the Group's Hong Kong dollar, United States dollar and RMB denominated borrowings.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate bank and other borrowings.
+The Group is also exposed to cash flow interest rate primarily in relation to variable-rate bank and other borrowings.
+The Group's cash flow interest rate is mainly concentrated on the fluctuation of London Interbank Offered Rate ("LIBOR") and People's Bank of China ("PBOC") prescribed interest rate arising from the Group's Hong Kong dollar and RMB denominated borrowings.
 The management considers the exposure to interest rate risk in relation to pledged bank deposits and bank balances is insignificant due to the low level of bank interest rate.
 During the year, the Group has not entered into any derivative contracts to hedge against its cash flow and fair value interest rate risk.
+However, the management will consider hedging significant interest rate exposure should the need arose.